 The Kinnaur Kailash Trek is not just a journey through the Himalayas—it’s a spiritual pilgrimage and a test of endurance.
 Located in the Kinnaur district of Himachal Pradesh, this trek leads to the revered Kinnaur Kailash Shivling, a 79-foot vertical rock formation believed to be the abode of Lord Shiva.
-At an altitude of 6,050 meters (19,850 ft), the trek offers panoramic views of snow-capped peaks, deep valleys, and ancient monasteries.
+Kinnaur Kailash Peak: approximately 6,050 m Kinnaur Kailash Shivling: approximately 4,800 m, the trek offers panoramic views of snow-capped peaks, deep valleys, and ancient monasteries.

 This trek is ideal for experienced trekkers and spiritual seekers looking for a blend of challenge and serenity.
 In this guide, you’ll find everything you need to plan your Kinnaur Kailash Trek—from the itinerary and best time to visit, to packing tips, permits, and trail distances in both kilometers and miles.